Taming-the-BEAST/SCOTTI-Tutorial/README.md

 </figure>
 <br>

 The network of direct transmissions is shown in [Figure 10](fig:transmissiontree1).
 By default only transmissions with a probability bigger than 10% are shown.
 We can identify a few key points from the transmission network.
 First, the chance of a direct transmission between the first and the second cluster (betwen IP2b and IP5) is quite low, thus there is a large chance that there are some non-sampled farms.
+There also appears to be evidence for non-sampled farm(s) between IP5 and the other farms in the second cluster.
 Secondly, it appears likely that IP3b was responsible either directly or indirectly, for the infection of IP6b, IP7 and IP8.
 In several parts of the network there are a number of possible transmission routes, however in most cases one route is more likely than others.
-Thus, it is more likely that IP1b infected IP2c and that IP7 infected IP8 than vice-versa.
+For example, it is more likely that IP1b infected IP2c and that IP7 infected IP8 than vice-versa.
 It also appears likely that IP1b was the first infected farm.
 This information is also summarised in the text file `FMDV_transmission_network.txt`.

 Although this information is very useful for informing us about the transmission dynamics of an outbreak we should be careful not to over-interpret the results.
 There is still a lot of uncertainty in the transmission network, thus a link in the network does not necessarily indicate a definite transmission pair.
 Moreover, the presence of non-sampled hosts make it difficult to unambiguously identify transmission pairs or superspreaders.